G1nn1S/jira_recon/README.md

     ```

 4. Enter the target JIRA domain (e.g., `example` for `https://example.atlassian.net`) and choose what to scrape (filters, dashboards, or both).

+## ⚠️ Disclaimer

+This tool is developed **strictly for educational, ethical hacking, and authorized security testing purposes**.
+You **must** obtain proper permission before using it on any JIRA instance that you do not own or have explicit authorization to assess.

+**Unauthorized use of this tool against systems you do not own is illegal and unethical.
+The authors take no responsibility for any misuse or damage caused by this tool.**

+Use responsibly — always hack with permission. 🛡️

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.